AOMS TOT Information

 How to start the AOMS TOT in action?

-What is ahead of us with the AOMS TOT?
+What is ahead of us with AOMS TOT?

 Notes to the readers

-What is AOMS TOT technology package about?
+What is the AOMS TOT technology package about?
 Back to Titles

 AOMS TOT ™ is a technology package, which includes an Apple iPad, a small 3D sensor called the Structure Sensor, a Sharp Shape customized iOS app (AOMS TOT), and a Sharp Shape specially designed Microsoft Windows conversion/processing program.
 With the many AOMS systems that are already in place, AOMT TOT technology provides a custom foot orthotic production system with the most affordable true 3D iPad foot scanner with mobility and versatility.
-Behind the AOMS TOT package, AOMS systems are the backbones for making custom foot orthoses with the images generated from the AOMS TOT.
-AOMS stands for “Automated Orthotic Manufacturing System” and TOT stands for “Transformation of Technology”.
+Behind the AOMS TOT package, the AOMS system is the backbone for making custom foot orthoses with the images generated from the AOMS TOT.
+AOMS stands for “Automated Orthotic Manufacturing System” and TOT stands for “Transformation of Technology.”

-Why use the AOMS TOT, not other approaches?
+Why use AOMS TOT and not other approaches?
 Back to Titles

-From the iPad foot scanner (iPad with the Structure Sensor and the AOMS TOT app) to the final product - orthotics, Sharp Shape’s AOMS provides a solid bridge.
-Why Sharp Shape not others, because Sharp Shape has a long list of labs that are using the AOMS systems.
-Those labs are using the AOMS systems to produce custom foot orthoses.
+From the iPad foot scanner (iPad with the Structure Sensor and the AOMS TOT app) to the final product, orthotics, Sharp Shape’s AOMS provides a solid bridge.
+Why Sharp Shape and not others is because Sharp Shape has a long list of labs that are using the AOMS systems.
+Those labs are using AOMS systems to produce custom foot orthoses.
 Because AOMS systems are widely used in the orthotic labs, AOMS TOT finds its footings in the orthotic field.

 What is the AOMS TOT iOS app about?
 Back to Titles

 The iPad app streamlines the process of naming, scanning, file-transferring all in one package, while it is simple enough for a trained office assistant to use and to avoid errors.
-Email and/or DropBox can be used as the carrier to transfer data, including a 3D OBJ file, a JPEG file and a text file, which contains necessary ordering information.
+Email and/or DropBox can be used as the carrier to transfer data, including a 3D OBJ file, a JPEG file and a text file containing necessary ordering information.
 The scanning dimensions are designed for feet in mind, to ensure highest resolution and accuracy with the sensor.

-Our software is not used in the iPad scanner to place games or to make toys.
-Our software is used on it to make foot orthoses for the people in need.
-For the businesses which produce foot orthoses for their clients, our software products help you to make profit.
+Our software is not used in the iPad scanner to play games or to make toys.
+Our software is used to make foot orthoses for the people in need.
+For the businesses that produce foot orthoses for their clients, our software products help you to make profits.
 Because the iPad foot scanner is versatile, it becomes a popular choice among podiatric and foot clinic 3D scanners.

-Thumb and fingers can be left in image, if they are not in the way of cast correction.
-AOMS software has some ability to deal with atifacts.
+Thumb and fingers can be left in the image if they are not in the way of cast correction.
+AOMS software has some ability to deal with artifacts.

 Thumb and fingers can be cropped out in the AOMS TOT processing/conversion program.
 These processed RAW images can be fed to the AOMS software to produce better orthotics.

-Thumb and fingers can be trimmed out in AOMS TOT Processor
+Thumb and fingers can be trimmed out in the AOMS TOT processor.

-You may wonder there are other conversion programs, why Sharp Shape's?
+You may wonder that if there are other conversion programs, why use Sharp Shape's?
 AOMS is the most popular automated orthotic production system.
 It reads our RAW files.
-Since we have not released the RAW file format, others have to go through reverse-engineering in order to get into the AOMS.
+Since we have not released the RAW file format, others have to go through reverse-engineering in order to get into AOMS.
 Because of the variables (some of them are floating numbers) used in the RAW file format, reverse-engineered RAW files may not be the same as the original RAW files.
-Besides, our processing / conversion program provides ‘noise-cropping’, 'Yaw’, ‘Pitch’, and ‘Roll’ which have been implemented in our regular scan programs for years and many customers got used to them.
+Besides, our processing/conversion program provides noise-cropping, yaw, pitch, and roll which have been implemented in our regular scan programs for years and many customers got used to them.
 These good features provide better images for the AOMS systems to process and to make better orthotics.

-Why our conversion / processing software is the best?
+Why is our conversion/processing software the best?
 Back to Titles

-What are our history & views on AOMS TOT project?
+What is our history & views on the AOMS TOT project?
 Back to Titles

-Throughout our history on this project, our first impression on the iPad scanner for scanning feet was that it is cute but not suitable, because we disbelieved this tiny scanner could make a wide-angle scans like our normal scanners do.
-We spent years in developing our own 3D laser foot scanner with a split-view through mirrors, which can catch the foot data around lateral, medial, and heel.
+Throughout our history on this project, our first impression of the iPad scanner for scanning feet was that it is cute but not suitable, because we did not believe this tiny scanner could make wide-angle scans like our normal scanners do.
+We spent years in developing our own 3D laser foot scanner with a split-view through mirrors, which can catch the foot data around the lateral, medial, and heel.
 Second, we did not realize it is a laser scanner.
 It looks like a regular camera or due-camera setup.
-It actually has Class I laser in it, while our scanners have Class II lasers.
-Our lasers are more visible, but they function similar, as to project a laser structure on the object.
+It actually has a Class I laser in it, while our scanners have Class II lasers.
+Our lasers are more visible, but they function similarly: to project a laser structure on the object.
 After we tested the iPad scanner, we found the iPad scanner can rotate around the foot during scanning and catch the data around heel and go beyond plantar surface with laser-precision.

 The richness of the data is as good as a full size scanner, but the cost is significantly lower.
-The speed is slower though and the neutral-position casting is a great challenge.
-We are not hoping everything.
+The speed is slower though and neutral-position casting is a great challenge.
 At this stage, we hope AOMS TOT can replace foam impression boxes and we hope in the future it can do the work that neutral-position casting requires.

-During the scanning process, foot image can be reviewed
+During the scanning process, the foot image can be reviewed.

-What are the major challenges to the AOMS TOT?
+What are the major challenges to AOMS TOT?
 Back to Titles

 At Sharp Shape, we are not experts in foot biomechanics.
-Just from better image point of view, ‘Sulcus Stick’ helps in the way that it makes it easier to make scanner parallel to the foot during scan.
-Without the ‘Sulcus Stick’, the foot plantarflexes and the scan is harder to make.
-The professional method for ‘neutral position casting’ is that while holding the sub tailor joint neutral, use your thumb to fit under the sulcus of the 4th and 5th toes, and then with an upward and twisting motion you dorsiflex the forefoot to resistance.
-Please refer to the book ‘Neutral Position Casting Techniques’, Dr. Merton L. Root, et al. 1971.
-Although we are not on the gold standard yet, ‘Sulcus Stick’ makes it closer.
-You may use the ‘Sulcus Stick’ in your own creative way.
+Just from a better image point of view, the sulcus stick helps in the way that it makes it easier to make the scanner parallel to the foot during the scan.
+Without the sulcus stick, the foot plantar flexes and the scan is harder to make.
+The professional method for neutral position casting is that while holding the sub tailor joint neutral, use your thumb to fit under the sulcus of the 4th and 5th toes, and then with an upward and twisting motion you dorsiflex the forefoot to resistance.
+Please refer to the book "Neutral Position Casting Techniques," by Dr. Merton L. Root, et al. 1971.
+Although we are not on the gold standard yet, the sulcus stick makes it closer.
+You may use the sulcus stick in your own creative way.
 For example, you can hold the sulcus under the 5th and 4th toes.

-Besides using assisting devices like the Sulcus Stick, scanning a foot in neutral position with two-person operation is an alternative.
+Besides using assisting devices like the sulcus stick, scanning a foot in the neutral position with a two-person operation is an alternative.
 The following image is from the two-person operation.

-Neutral position casting technique can be used with two-person operation
+Neutral position casting technique can be used with a two-person operation.

-What are the Pros and Cons of the AOMS TOT?
+What are the Pros and Cons of AOMS TOT?
 Back to Titles

 Although pros and cons of the AOMS TOT scanning approach have been addressed elsewhere in this website, we are listing them in a brief section for your quick reference.